Saint Patrick

 fight in Irish history was over the question of whether

-Patrick's true birthdate was March 8 or March 9.
-One Father
+Patrick was born on March 8 or March 9.
+One Father Mulcahy

-Mulcahy persuaded the combatants to combine the two numbers
+persuaded the combatants to combine the two numbers and settle

-and settle on March 17.
-Having done so, "they all got blind
+on March 17.
+Having done so, "they all got blind drunk—which

-drunk—which complated their bliss, / And we keep up the
+complated their bliss, / And we keep up the practice from that

 Joyce turns this contention over dates into a brawl with